shader-slang/slang/docs/proposals/006-artifact-container-format.md

 * Single file describes contents
 * Probably faster to load and use
 * Reduces the amount of extra files
-* Everything describing how the contents is to be interpretted is all in one place
+* Everything describing how the contents is to be interpreted is all in one place

 Single Manifest Cons